zhiyaoYang/HPDMGUI/readme.md

 	* read and display results

 * later version
+	* smaller drawing for stream line component (or jump to designated icons for components in later versions)
 	* system level overview table (master panel)
 	* fomula: special component
 	* sync with external component list & allow adding new component